thkukuk/atomic-updates_and_etc/README.md

 # Atomic Updates and /etc

-Version 2.0, 2019-03-06
+`Version 2.0, 2019-03-06`

 ## Rationale

 More and more Linux Distributors have a Distribution using atomic updates to update the system (for SUSE it's transactional-update).
-They all have the problem of updating the files in /etc, but everybody come up with another solution which solved their usecase, but is not generic useable.
+They all have the problem of updating the files in `/etc`, but everybody come up with another solution which solved their usecase, but is not generic useable.
 Additional there is the "Factory Reset" of systemd, which no distribution has really fully implemented today.
 A unique handling of /etc for atomic updates could also help to convience upstream developers to add support to their applications.

 ## Goal